dshop-gliwice/iot-workshop/README.md

  - OSX: [Install driver](tools/drivers/osx/osx-vcp-driver.zip?raw=true)
  - Windows: driver is build in

-### Install REST client for communication with cloud
-We suggest to install Postman from [chrome web store](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).
-You can use any other client you like and know how to use.

 ### Yaas

 1. Create Yaas account - https://www.yaas.io/register/ - use the same email address that you used in workshop registration form